Favorites of 2018

 PS.
 I’m helping to teach yoga on a beautiful retreat in Italy in 2019.
 Wanna go?

 Lots more amazing things happened this year.
-I started making Kombucha.
+I started making Kombucha and stopped eating meat.
 I spent more time in the sun than I have in a long time.
 I joined a gym for the first time in my life.
 I went to therapy.
 I participated in the Poor People’s Campaign.
 I visited The National Memorial For Peace and Justice and The Legacy Museum.
 I worked on my biggest ever copyediting project, a beautiful book by my client and friend, Jane Reeves.
 I walked with dear friends in familiar places that I love.
 I sang in the choir.
 I made homemade rolls in my sister’s restaurant.
 I watched my kids grow and do new and wonderful things.

 It was also a hard year in many ways.
 There were great losses near to me.
 I deeply grieved settling back in a country (and a state) so rooted and steeped in white supremacy, the reality of which I see played out every day: on the news and in my community.
 Violence abounds in the world.
 The poor are criminalized instead of cared for.
 Also, Taido lived back in Germany until July.
 We survived living apart from one another and were grateful to be reunited in the summer.
 However, our path remains uncertain, much as it has for a while now.
 But as I look to 2019, I feel certain that He who has carried me along for so many years will continue to do so.
 I look around me in wonder at what God is doing while trying to find my small part in it, so that I can say with St Francis one day: